 Your doctor might, for instance, recommend that you get more exercise and improve your posture.
 He or she might want you to complete a few sessions with a physical therapist or begin taking an over-the-counter nonsteroidal anti-inflammatory drug (NSAID) such as naproxen (Aleve) or ibuprofen (Advil).

-If those measures are ineffective, you and your doctor can consider the following options:
+If those measures are ineffective, you and your doctor can consider the following conservative treatment options:

 An NSAID such as indomethacin (Indocin) can reduce inflammation within the spinal canal.
 Anticonvulsant and antidepressant medications, such as gabapentin (Neurontin) and pregabalin (Lyrica), can interrupt the transmission of pain signals from the spinal cord to the brain.